Page Not Found

 Published:

 More than one million Americans are reported to have died from COVID-19.
 However, many measures of COVID-19 deaths rely on data created and reported by public health professionals, such as county coroners or medical examiners.
 Because many of these positions are elected, and COVID-19 quickly became a politically salient and polarized issue in the 2020 general election and beyond, some public health officials may have under-reported COVID-19 deaths.
-We compare data on reported COVID-19 deaths with estimates of surplus deaths to create county-level estimates of under- or over-reported COVID-19 deaths and then explore the relationship between under-reporting, local-level partisanship, and the selection method of the local coroner or medical examiner.
+We compare data on reported COVID-19 deaths with estimates of surplus deaths to create county-level estimates of under- or over-reported COVID-19 deaths and then explore the relationship between under-reporting, local-level partisanship, and the selection method of the local coroner or medical examiner, finding that elected coroners in Republican-leaning constituencies under-reported deaths, but appointed medical examiners did not.
 Our results have important implications for understanding the relationship between public health and partisan politics.

-Recommended citation: Olson, Michael P., Reeves, Andrew, and Duffin Wong, Jordan.
+Recommended citation: Duffin Wong, Jordan, Olson, Michael P., and Reeves, Andrew.
 (2024).
-"Electoral Accountability and Bureaucratic Discretion: Evidence from County Coroners and the COVID-19 Pandemic".
+"Electoral Accountability and Bureaucreatic Discretion: Evidence from County Coroners and the COVID-19 Pandemics".

 Undergraduate Course, University of Nebraska - Lincoln, Department of Mathematics, 2018